randomblast/drupal-facebook/README.txt

 Primary author and maintainer: Dave Cohen (http://www.dave-cohen.com/contact)

-Version: HEAD (version 2.x for Drupal 6.x)
+Branch: HEAD (version 2.x for Drupal 6.x)
 Please read http://drupal.org/node/288721#version and confirm that you are using the correct version.